teracow/googliser/README.md

 `-d` or `--debug`
 Put the debug log into the image sub-directory afterward.
 If selected, debugging output is appended to '**debug.log**' in the image sub-directory.
 This file is always created in the temporary build directory.
 Great for discovering the external commands and parameters used!

-`-D` or `--delete-after`
-Delete the downloaded images after building the thumbnail gallery.
-Default is to retain these image files.
-Umm, don't specify this and `--no-gallery` at the same time.

 `-E` or `--exact-search`
 Perform an exact search only.
 Disregard Google suggestions and loose matches.
 Default is to perform a loose search.